Rise & Shine

 THE AL FRESCO ARTISTS

-Every Thursday, from mid-June through September, artisans and artists will
+Every Saturday, from mid-June through September, members of the Yarmouth Art Guild will

 produce, seafood, and other amazing edibles and plants plus arts and fine crafts.